• Skip to main content

 honey garlic cowboy baked beans

-• Versatile Comfort Food: Serve it over mashed potatoes, with cornbread, or on its own—perfect for family dinners, potlucks, or game day!
+• Versatile Comfort Food – Enjoy these slow-cooked cowboy beans over mashed potatoes, alongside cornbread, or as a stand-alone dish—perfect for family dinners, potlucks, barbecues, or game day gatherings!

 kielbasa sausage ground beef and yellow onion in dutch oven